Hirooki Goto: Junior heavyweight (2003–2005)

-Goto's first approach to pro wrestling was Fire pro Wrestling videogame.
+Goto's first introduction to professional wrestling was the Fire Pro Wrestling videogame series.
 Then, he started watching JPW, NJPW, AJPW, and Michinoku Pro.
 Upon graduating, Goto qualified to join New Japan Pro-Wrestling (NJPW), but left the promotion after incurring a shoulder injury.
 He returned to NJPW in November 2002 after healing and began training in the NJPW dojo.
 He debuted on July 6, 2003, in Gifu, Gifu, wrestling Ryusuke Taguchi.
 The two men competed in the junior heavyweight division, and teamed together the same year to try to take the vacant IWGP Junior Heavyweight Tag Team Championship in a tournament, but were defeated in the final by veterans Gedo and Jado.

 In early 2005, he won the NJPW Young Lion Cup, defeating Hiroyuki Itō in the tournament final.
 After turning heel and joining Jyushin Thunder Liger's "Control Terrorism Unit" ("C.T.U.") stable, Goto adopted the ring name "C.T.U Ranger Red".
 He won his first championship on May 15, 2005, teaming with Minoru to defeat Koji Kanemoto and Wataru Inoue in the Tokyo Dome for the IWGP Junior Heavyweight Tag Team Championship.
-The duo held the titles for nine months, losing to El Samurai and Ryusuke Taguchi on February 19, 2006 in Tokyo.
+The duo held the titles for nine months, losing to El Samurai and Ryusuke Taguchi on February 19, 2006, in Tokyo.

 Foreign excursion (2006–2007)

 In 2006, Goto joined the American Total Nonstop Action Wrestling (TNA) promotion as a member of Team Japan (consisting of CTU members Goto, Jyushin Thunder Liger, Black Tiger and Minoru), one of the four teams competing in the TNA 2006 World X Cup Tournament.
-He debuted in TNA on April 23, 2006 at Lockdown, where he teamed with Black Tiger and Minoru against Team USA members Sonjay Dutt, Jay Lethal and Alex Shelley.
+He debuted in TNA on April 23, 2006, at Lockdown, where he teamed with Black Tiger and Minoru against Team USA members Sonjay Dutt, Jay Lethal and Alex Shelley.
 Team Japan defeated USA when Black Tiger pinned Lethal.
 On the April 27, 2006, episode of TNA Impact!, Goto and Minoru lost to Dutt and Shelley, giving a first round victory and two points to Team USA.
-On May 14, 2006 at Sacrifice, Goto and the other members of Team Japan accompanied Liger to ringside, assisting him in his victory over Team Canada captain Petey Williams.
+On May 14, 2006, at Sacrifice, Goto and the other members of Team Japan accompanied Liger to ringside, assisting him in his victory over Team Canada captain Petey Williams.
 Later that night, all four members of Team Japan took part in a gauntlet match that was won by Team Canada captain Petey Williams.
 The 2006 World X Cup was won by Team USA (with five points), with Team Japan coming last with three points.